Today, I want to talk to you about somatotypes.

 There are plenty of training programs out there to hang their hat on the idea that somatotyping can help you “train smarter to maximize your potential.”

-The theory is that knowing your body type will tell you what your ideal training and diet program should look like.
+The theory is that knowing your somatotype will tell you what your ideal training and diet program should look like.

 If you look like this, then your body type is this, and here’s how you should eat and train.